 - processed meats (hot dogs, ham, etc.)

 - some cheeses

 - some salad dressings

-In addition to your diet, one of the best ways to try and prevent intestinal metaplasia is to stop smoking.
+In addition to adjusting your diet, one of the best ways to try to prevent intestinal metaplasia is to stop smoking.
 Not smoking will also help in the treatment of this condition.

-Intestinal metaplasia is believed to be a precancerous lesion that commonly leads to gastric cancer.
+Intestinal metaplasia is believed to be a precancerous lesion that may lead to gastric cancer.
 If you have intestinal metaplasia, then your risk of getting gastric cancer is increased six times.